Aaron Jarvis (footballer): Sutton United

-Jarvis signed for National League club Sutton United on 11 July 2019 on a contract of undisclosed length.
+Jarvis signed for National League club Sutton United on the 12th of July 2019 on a contract of undisclosed length.
 He was loaned to National League South club Hemel Hempstead Town on 28 January 2020.

 Scunthorpe United

 He signed for League Two club Scunthorpe United on 3 August 2020 on a two-year contract.
 He was released by Scunthorpe at the end of the 2021–22 season.

 Torquay United

 Jarvis signed for National League side Torquay United on 1 July 2022.